ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 Using the third-party library can not only reduces the maintaining effort but also __embody the spirit of *open-source*__.

-When translating the *C* code to the *Rust* code that follows the *Rust*'s programming rules, Some mysterious issues may be addressed silently with transforming the code structure in a stricter style.
+When translating the *C* code to the *Rust* code that follows those strict *Rust* rules, (we pray) some mysterious issues might be addressed silently with transforming the code structure in a stricter style.
 The code would need to be refactored at some point anyway.
 *Rust* seems to be the best choice for refactoring the library at this time.